This page is about meditation and cancer. There is information about

 - Improve your ability to concentrate

-- Reduce severe depression (studies have looked at mindfulness based stress reduction)
+- Reduce severe depression and anxiety (studies have looked at mindfulness based stress reduction)

 - Boost the immune system

 But there is no evidence to suggest that meditation can help to prevent, treat or cure your cancer or any other disease.
-For more information look in our why people with cancer use complementary therapies section.
+For more information look at our page about why people with cancer use complementary therapies.

 A controlled study published in 2000 looked at 90 cancer patients who did mindfulness based stress reduction (MBSR) meditation for 7 weeks.
 They found that people who meditated had 31% lower stress symptoms and 67% less mood disturbance than people who did not meditate.